fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     ```

-    The classes you define using the `abstract` keyword can't be instantiated.
+    This error message reminds you that classes defined using the `abstract` keyword can't be directly instantiated.

 1. Open the Program.cs file.